mariorecinos/tdd_intro/ci_cd_intro_github_actions.md

 This workflow does the following:

-* It triggers on every push to the main branch.
+* It triggers on every pull request to the main branch.
 * It sets up a Python environment, installs project dependencies, and runs the tests.